 And it goes all the way down to Istanbul, Turkey at 1.8 per 100,000.

-People like Al Sharpton are calling President Trump's crackdown on DC crime dangerous and disgusting.
+People like Al Sharpton are calling President Trump's crackdown on D.C. crime dangerous and disgusting.

-I actually think keeping innocent people alive is a good thing to do.
+I actually think keeping innocent people alive is a good thing to do, a healthy thing to do.

 They've had every chance in the world to fix this on their own.

-They've decided not to do it, they don't care.
+They've decided not to do it.

-Defund, dismantle no bail laws, you know, rules the Democratic Party today.
+You know, rules the Democratic Party today.

 Well, look, first of all, Washington is the national capital.